South Essex College: History

 In 2013 The Forum Southend-on-Sea opened which has a dedicated South Essex College area on the third floor.
 In 2014 the Thurrock campus relocated to a £45 million building in the centre of Grays.
 During the build, fraudsters intercepted payments totalling £1.4 million that were meant for the building contractors, with the resulting court case being thrown out due to the "incompetence" of the National Crime Agency.

 In June 2018 it was announced that South Essex College would merge with PROCAT, a specialist engineering and construction provider based in Basildon, Canvey Island and Ilford.
 The new Stephenson Road campus of South Essex College was opened under the PROCAT brand.
 In 2021, a new campus was opened in the former market square in Basildon, replacing the previous campus on Nethermayne.

-In December 2021 it was announced that South Essex College had won Institute of Technology status in wave two in part of a government education plan to improve higher technical training in subjects such as advanced manufacturing, digital and cyber security, aerospace and healthcare.
+In December 2021, it was announced that South Essex College had won Institute of Technology status in wave two in part of a government education plan to improve higher technical training in subjects such as advanced manufacturing, digital and cyber security, aerospace and healthcare.

+In November 2022, South Essex College was restructured into a partnership of three distinct colleges with local leadership teams and different curriculums specialised to reflect the skills needs of their respective communities, including Thurrock College, Southend City College and Basildon College.
+The colleges have their own leadership teams and principals but remain united under a single governing body of executives.